-Steering wheel locked up while parked
+Steering wheel locked up while parked — causes and fixes

 A car is more than just a transportation device.
 For some people, it represents their personality or a representation of their affection.
 But occasionally, it may cause headaches, as people’s patience gets tested by issues like a locked steering wheel when parked.
 More significantly, you won’t receive any warnings before problems of this nature arises.